 Determine the High-Risk Areas

-Knowing where to start is key to managing the mud on your property.
+Knowing where to start is key to mud management on horse farms.
 It’s not feasible to modify all of your land, so you’ll have to be strategic.
 Focus on high traffic and frequently muddy areas on your farm.

 This includes but is not limited to walkways to and from your barn, paddocks, turnouts, arena, and your horse’s outdoor areas.
 It’s important to install mud-resistant footing material in areas that frequently collect moisture or are at risk of flooding.
 This means low-lying areas, land near creeks or ponds, or places with prolonged shade are high priority.